 ... menu at the top right of the card, but also links to the test runs the issue was last detected in.
 Click these links to be taken to the test output page filtered for accessibility violations.

-Mabl automatically aggregates all your accessibility testing results from Chrome runs in the cloud (using the Unified Runner) into the accessibility dashboard, providing a single view of all issues that may impact your users and key experiences.
+Mabl automatically aggregates all your accessibility testing results into the accessibility dashboard, providing a single view of all issues that may impact your users and key experiences.

 Related to aggregation, the data gathered from your accessibility testing is trended over time.
 You can even set a target on the main chart to identify a set number of issues for your team to stay under.
 The combination of these helps quantify your accessibility improvements as well as quickly understand when further action is needed.